Definition

 Related Concepts

 To build a more complete picture, explore these related concepts: Double Diamond, Design Sprint, and Customer Journey Map.
-Each connects to this term and together they form a toolkit that product managers draw on daily.
+For a detailed breakdown of how design thinking differs from a design sprint, see the design thinking vs design sprint comparison.